jerome-trc/biomorph/ATTRIB.md

 TRBO A through L and GPMG A through F are courtesy of ZDoom forum user Sonik.o.fan.

-Muzzle flash sprites used in SVCPY and PASGB are derived from the sheet at [this ZDoom forum post](https://forum.zdoom.org/viewtopic.php?t=37753#p718629) courtesy of forum user Sgt.
+Muzzle flash sprites used in SVCPY and KKSGB are derived from the sheet at [this ZDoom forum post](https://forum.zdoom.org/viewtopic.php?t=37753#p718629) courtesy of forum user Sgt.
 Shivers.

 SUPPA and B are derived from Sonik.o.fan's reshading of Doom 64's rocket box sprite, which is itself courtesy of Midway Games Inc.